 A site-specific Traffic Management Plan (TMP) will be developed and monitored by the engaged Contractor.
-This TMP will be in place prior to the commencement of any construction works.
-The objective of this plan aims to ensure the safety of all workers, road users and pedestrians within the proximity of the construction site.
+The TMP will be in place prior to the commencement of any construction works.
+The objective of the TMP is to ensure the safety of all workers, road users and pedestrians within the proximity of the construction site.
 The following are the primary objectives:

-- To minimise the impact of the construction vehicular traffic, directly and indirectly, on local roadways. - To promote continuous, safe and efficient movement of traffic (Vehicular and pedestrian) for both the general public, school staff and students, and construction workers. - Establishment of a safe pedestrian environment in the vicinity of the site. - Vehicle access will remain in a safe and coordinated manner. - The contractor is to obey road laws at all times. - The Contractor is to establish a site perimeter fence with lockable vehicle access along the existing driveway crossing / entry.
+- To minimise the impact of the construction vehicular traffic, directly and indirectly, on local roadways. - To promote continuous, safe and efficient movement of traffic (Vehicular and pedestrian) for both the general public, school staff and students, and construction workers. - Establishment of a safe pedestrian environment in the vicinity of the site. - Vehicle access will remain in a safe and coordinated manner. - The contractor is to obey road laws at all times. - The Contractor is to establish a site perimeter fence with lockable vehicle access along the existing driveway crossing / entry. - If required, establishing cranage in appropriate and safe locations.
+The Contractor will be responsible to implement and monitor relevant safe work procedures.